 Eiji Aonuma has put Zelda in the best position it’s been in since the original Legend of Zelda, a game that looks archaic today but at the time was the cutting edge in game design.
 The world of Hyrule was 80 percent imagination in 1986, today, it’s a fully realized sandbox teaming with imagination and secrets to uncover.

-For the first time, ever, The Legend Zelda strikes down its traditions for a better tomorrow.
+For the first time, ever, The Legend of Zelda strikes down its traditions for a better tomorrow.

 I’d be remiss to not mention to details like the trees bearing fruit or the grass being flammable if you put a torch to it.
 The details stand out even more when sitting back and observing the world around Link.
 The ways animals move and react to Link or enemies is believable, by getting the small details right, Nintendo allows Hyrule to flourish as a truly magical world to explore.

 Within the world of Breath of the Wild are shrines, a total of 100 of them to discover.
-These shrines often provide thoughtful and satisfying puzzles to solve in addition rewards to receive for completing them.
-The shrines also serve as fast-travel stations in Hyrule, often service as waypoints for you to discover and return to as Link pushes further into unknown territory.
-On the Nintendo Switch, these shrines make for perfect quick plays while going about your day to day, often taking no more than a half hour to complete.
+These shrines often provide thoughtful and satisfying puzzles to solve in addition to rewards to receive for completing them.
+The shrines also serve as fast-travel stations in Hyrule, often serving as waypoints for you to discover and return to as Link pushes further into unknown territory.
+On the Nintendo Switch, these shrines make for perfect quick plays while going about your day-to-day, often taking no more than a half hour to complete.

-Expanding on the idea from A Link Between Worlds, instead of being renting items as needed, Breath of the Wild gives you all the tools you’ll need to succeed from the beginning.
-The tutorial is disguised as an open sandbox that requires you to get all your necessary tools to venture out in the world.
+Expanding on the idea from A Link Between Worlds, instead of renting items as needed, Breath of the Wild gives you all the tools you’ll need to succeed from the beginning.
+The tutorial is disguised as an open sandbox that requires you to get all the necessary tools to venture out into the world.
 Once you’re done with the opening area, Hyrule becomes a playground to discover, but be weary as you will face monsters, unlike any other Zelda game.

 More times than I want to mention I would smugly decide to face an enemy I assumed wouldn’t take me long to strike down, little did I know that I was unprepared and went from a full health to a quarter of one heart by a single strike against me.
 Many times, I would die, restart and try again to equal results.